 Many other workloads are suitable for the FPGA for similar reasons.
-Image lossless compression, genomics sequencing, database analytics acceleration, machine learning, financial computing, and more are all good candidates for FPGA acceleration.
+Image lossless compression, genomics sequencing, database analytics acceleration, machine learning, and financial computing are all good candidates for FPGA acceleration.

 CPU and Heterogeneous Workload

 CPUs are the most widely used generic processors in computing.
 Every application that leverages GPUs or FPGAs for compute acceleration still requires a CPU to handle task orchestration.
 CPUs are the default choice when an algorithm cannot efficiently leverage the capabilities of GPUs and FPGAs.
-CPUs, while not as compute dense as GPUs, and not as compute efficient as FPGAs, can still have superior performance in compute applications when vector, memory, and thread optimizations are applied.
+While not as compute-dense as GPUs, and not as compute-efficient as FPGAs, CPUs can still have superior performance in compute applications when vector, memory, and thread optimizations are applied.
 This is especially true if the requirements for offloading are not met.

 In a heterogeneous environment, even if the main computation is done on an accelerator, the CPU can improve performance on other code portions.
 With oneAPI, a single application can leverage cross-architecture performance and take advantage of the benefits of CPUs, GPUs, and FPGAs.

 Today’s compute systems are heterogeneous and include CPUs, GPUs, FPGAs, and other accelerators.
 The different architectures exhibit varied characteristics that can be matched to specific workloads for the best performance.
-Having multiple types of compute architectures leads to different programming and optimization needs for each architecture. oneAPI and DPC++ provide a programming model, whether through direct programming or libraries, that can be utilized to develop software tailored to each of the architectures.
+Having multiple types of compute architectures leads to different programming and optimization needs. oneAPI and SYCL provide a programming model, whether through direct programming or libraries, that can be utilized to develop software tailored to each of the architectures.

 oneAPI Specification and Documentation on oneapi.com